-All financial liabilities are recognized at fair value and in case of loans, net of directly attributable cost.
-Fees of recurring nature are directly recognised in the Statement of Profit and Loss as finance cost.
+All financial liabilities are recognized at fair value and in case of borrowings, net of directly attributable cost.
+Fees of recurring nature are directly recognised in the profit or loss as finance cost.

 B. Subsequent measurement

 Financial liabilities are subsequently carried at amortized cost using the effective interest method.